WALK TALL! Newsletter Sundance Conference Issue

 Participants performing posture evaluation.
 Level 1 Seminar.

-2. Apply the concept of the Patterns of Postural Change© as it applies to exercise prescription in the P.T. clinic and articulate guidelines for exercise and fitness classes.
+5. Apply the concept of the Patterns of Postural Change© to exercise prescription.

-4. Articulate the principles of movement and philosophy of the exercise program, be able to perform and teach the exercises, including site specific strengthening/flexibility exercises, postural correction, balance and gait.
+6. Know the Principles of Movement and philosophy of the exercise program, and be able to perform and teach the site-specific strengthening and flexibility exercises.

-5. Instruct patients in ADL's and body mechanics with guidelines appropriate for the geriatric population and for people with Osteoporosis.
+9. Understand the importance of, and be able to instruct patients in ADL's and body mechanics with guidelines appropriate for the geriatric population and for people with osteoporosis.

-7. Know when and how to make referrals to other health professionals as indicated by patient condition.
+11. Know when and how to make referrals to other health professionals as indicated by patient's clinical condition.

-8. Advise patients on exercise programs that they may currently be doing (e.g., Aerobics classes, Gym machines, Senior classes, Pilates, Yoga, T'ai Chi, Aquatherapy) so that they will be as safe as possible in other environments.
+12. Apply concepts of safety and advise patients on exercise programs they may currently be doing (e.g., Aerobics classes, Gym machines, Senior classes, Pilates, Yoga, T'ai Chi, Aquatherapy) so that they will be as safe as possible in other environments.

 Back: Level 1 - Osteoporosis: A Comprehensive Treatment Strategy